-This comes on the back of research released earlier this year from EkkoSense of the same amount of data centres and racks that found 66 percent of percent of equipment achieved poor levels of cooling utilisation, which was put down to poor airflow management and lack of accurate monitoring.
+This comes on the back of research released earlier this year from EkkoSense of the same amount of data centers and racks that found 66 percent of percent of equipment achieved poor levels of cooling utilisation, which was put down to poor airflow management and lack of accurate monitoring.

-“Our own research reveals that 11 percnet of IT racks in the 128 data centre halls we surveyed were actually outside of ASHRAE’s recommended range of an 18-27º C recommended rack inlet temperature - even though this range was the agreed performance window that clients were working towards.”
+“Our own research reveals that 11 percnet of IT racks in the 128 data center halls we surveyed were actually outside of ASHRAE’s recommended range of an 18-27º C recommended rack inlet temperature - even though this range was the agreed performance window that clients were working towards.”

 “Without a more precise thermal monitoring strategy and the technologies to support it, organisations will always remain at risk – and ASHRAE non-compliant – from individual racks that lie outside the recommended range.”

 Kirkwood says the the latest generation of Internet of Things-enabled temperature sensors – introduced since the initial publication of ASHRAE’s report – is likely to prove instrumental in helping organisations to cost-effectively resolve their non-compliance issues.